libm3l/libm3l/README.md

 Portability
 -----------

-libm3l is primarily for Linux.
+libm3l is primarily for Linux systems.
 After some modifications it can be used on Windows systems, the necessary modifications are not part of this distribution.

 References